Aubrey Richardson Aubrey Richardson

 Dear Patriarchy, Fuck You: How Domestic Violence and the Patriarchy Impact Women in Helping Professions

 Women in helping professions—such as therapists, nurses, social workers, teachers, and caregivers—are often applauded for their compassion, emotional resilience, and selflessness.
-These “softer” and female-dominated professions are typically centered around caring for others, providing emotional labor, and nurturing growth.
-But, what is often overlooked is the profound impact of the f’ing patriarchy, in both the personal and professional areas, in making these women more susceptible to domestic violence.
+These female-dominated professions are typically centered around caring for others, providing emotional labor, and nurturing growth.
+But what is often overlooked is the profound impact of the f’ing patriarchy, in both the personal and professional areas, in making these women more susceptible to domestic violence.

 Read More